 Zero-waste cooking reimagines your relationship with food.
 By using all of your ingredients, you can reduce your environmental impact, not to mention your budget.
-After all, food waste is a huge issue in most of our kitchens, and shifting to zero-waste cooking is an excellent start for many of us who want to lessen our footprint.
+After all, food waste is a huge issue in most of our kitchens, and shifting to zero-waste cooking is an excellent start for those who want to lessen their carbon footprint.

 Step 1: Planning Your Sustainable Meal

-Strategize your dishes each week to use similar ingredients.
+Choose weekly meals that use similar ingredients.
 One of the most important factors that people forget is realizing the number of ingredients they have at home, so make sure to do a quick audit of what you already have before asking yourself at the checkout line if you already have it.
-Opening your refrigerator and assessing if the amount of groceries you plan to get will fit in the refrigerator is also beneficial.
+Opening your refrigerator and assessing if the groceries you plan to get will fit in the refrigerator is also beneficial.
 Be sure to check out the bulk section and look for items not wrapped in plastic.
 It’s also a good idea to have a set budget every week to ensure you are not spending more than you should.
 Now that you’ve consciously planned out your meals and budget for the week, it’s important to educate yourself on preserving produce.

 Step 2: Preservation Is Key

 Preservation and properly storing produce are essential; many of us have bought fruits and vegetables that rot in a few days simply because we forget about their shelf life.
-According to the FDA, your refrigerator should be set at 40-degrees to prevent your food from growing bacteria.
-Not only will this temperature slow bacteria growth, but it will also allow your produce to have a longer shelf life.
-Most of the time, people’s food goes rotten in their refrigerator because they never set it correctly, so be sure to double-check.
-Preserving food in glass jars is also a huge lifesaver when looking into plastic-free options, since most plastics can leech toxic chemicals onto the ingredients.
+According to the FDA, your refrigerator should be set at 40 degrees to prevent food from growing bacteria.
+Not only will this temperature slow bacteria growth, it will also give your produce a longer shelf life.
+Preserving food in glass jars is also a huge lifesaver — most plastics can leech toxic chemicals onto the ingredients.
 When it comes to nuts and seeds, we leave our nuts and seeds in our pantry, but they can quickly go rancid when it’s hot as they need to be kept below 70 degrees.
 Freezing vegetables and fruits is also a great tip to prevent your food from spoiling, especially when you know you have a busy week.
 According to Eat Right, frozen foods still contain all their nutrients and vitamins compared to fresh produce, which loses its nutritional value each day.
 By freezing your food, it allows all the nutrients to be preserved.
 Chop your food into pieces for more efficient storage.
-Now that you’ve been able to educate yourself on food-waste, you can start cooking!
+Now that you’ve been able to educate yourself on food waste, you can start cooking!

 Step 3: Use It All